Scream (franchise): Home media

 Scream (1996) was released on VHS on December 2, 1997, and on DVD on December 3, 1997, in US territories by Buena Vista Home Entertainment.
 A collector's edition of the film released on December 8, 1998, containing the film as well as deleted scenes, outtakes, the film's theatrical trailer, cast interviews, directors commentary, and behind-the-scenes information.
 On October 19, 2021, for the film's 25th anniversary, Paramount released a newly remastered 4K version of the film on Ultra HD Blu-ray.

 Scream 2 was released on VHS on December 1, 1998, and on DVD on July 22, 1998, in US territories by Buena Vista Home Entertainment.
 A collector's edition followed on August 7, 2001.
 The collector's edition features additional material including outtakes, deleted scenes, the film's theatrical trailer, music videos of songs featured in the film, and directors' commentary.
 On October 4, 2022, for the film's 25th anniversary, Paramount released a newly remastered 4K version of the film on Ultra HD Blu-ray.

 Scream 3 was released on VHS on October 24, 2000, and on DVD on July 4, 2000, in US territories by Walt Disney Studios Home Entertainment, which had rebranded from Buena Vista by 2000.
 The DVD release was as a collector's edition which features deleted scenes, outtakes, audio commentary, music videos of songs featured in the film, trailers for the film and biographies on the cast and crew involved in the film's production.
 In 2001, the Scream 3 release was nominated for a Saturn Award for Best Home Video Release.

 Scream 4 was first released on DVD and Blu-ray in Mexico on August 5, 2011.
-It was later released in the United Kingdom and Ireland on August 22, 2011, in Canada and the United States on October 4, 2011, and in Australia and New Zealand on October 13, 2011.
+It was later released in the United Kingdom and Ireland on August 22, 2011, in Canada and the U.S. on October 4, 2011, and in Australia and New Zealand on October 13, 2011.
+To celebrate the film's 15th anniversary, Scream 4 was re-released through Lionsgate Limited with a 4K Steelbook and a "Be Kind, Rewind" VHS edition on June 9, 2026.

-Scream (2022) was released digitally on March 1, 2022, in the United States.
-It was released on Ultra HD Blu-ray, Blu-ray, and DVD on April 5, 2022, by Paramount Home Entertainment.
+Scream (2022) was released digitally on March 1, 2022, in the U.S. It was released on Ultra HD Blu-ray, Blu-ray, and DVD on April 5, 2022, by Paramount Home Entertainment.